Develop scope of model

 This topic will introduce the process used to develop the scope of a process model.
-We will also discuss how to identify and document relevant information effectively during the scoping phase of the project.
+How to identify and document relevant information effectively during the scoping phase of the project will also be discussed.

 In this topic, you will learn how to: